avajs/ava/readme.md

 ### `.notThrows(nonThrower, [message])`

-Assert that no error is thrown. `thrower` can be a function which shouldn't throw, or return a promise that should resolve, or an observable that should complete.
-Alternatively a promise or an observable can be passed directly.
+Assert that no error is thrown. `thrower` can be a function which shouldn't throw, or return a promise that should resolve.
+Alternatively a promise can be passed directly.

-Like the `.throws()` assertion, when testing a promise or an observable you must wait for the assertion to complete:
+Like the `.throws()` assertion, when testing a promise you must wait for the assertion to complete:

 ```js
 test('resolves', async t => {